 So many good things to serve with a batch of these pinwheels.

 - Maple Glazed Sausage Bites

 - Crab and Chive Puffs

 - Jalapeno Popper Pinwheels

-IF YOU DO MAKE SOMETHING FROM NOBLEPIG, IT WOULD BE GREAT TO SEE HOW YOURS TURNED OUT!
-Take a snapshot and tag @NOBLEPIG and #noblepig on INSTAGRAM so I can see how it turned out.
+IF YOU DO MAKE THIS HAM AND CHEESE PINWHEELS RECIPE, IT WOULD BE GREAT TO SEE HOW YOURS TURNED OUT!
+Take a snapshot and tag @NOBLEPIG and #noblepig on INSTAGRAM so I can see your version.

 DON’T FORGET TO RATE THIS RECIPE AND LEAVE A COMMENT BELOW.

 - 3/4 lbs. thin-sliced deli ham (approximately 15 slices) (low-sodium preferred)